Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

 The run script will now start GTAV if it's not started and send keys to load <kbd>Story Mode</kbd> if it's not already loaded.

-Note that closing your RDP session will kill the environment.
+Note that closing your RDP session will kill the environment (there is a nice logout of RDP batch file on the desktop that can close the RDP session without killing the env)

 *ProTip*: To get back to the desktop from the game on hit the Windows key twice, or Alt+Tab